-Metal fatigue seen as trigger of Boeing 777 engine failure near Denver
+Metal Fatigue Seen as Trigger of Engine Failure Near Denver

 “Our mission is to understand not only what happened but why it happened so that we can keep it from happening again,” he added.

-The engines were PW4077s built by Pratt & Whitney, a division of Raytheon Technologies.
+The engines were PW4077s built by Pratt & Whitney, a division of Raytheon Technologies Corp.
 On Dec.
 4, a blade broke on a similar engine on a Japan Airlines Co.
 Ltd. 777-200 that had taken off from Okinawa on a flight to Tokyo.

+On Sunday, Japan’s transport ministry ordered JAL and ANA Holdings Inc. to ground Boeing 777s equipped with the Pratt & Whitney engines until it’s clear whether countermeasures are needed.

+After the December incident, the ministry instructed the airlines to increase inspections of the engines.

-The Federal Aviation Administration had been looking into that incident to evaluate whether to order additional inspections, but hadn’t yet reached a conclusion about whether it was warranted.
+The Federal Aviation Administration had been looking into the Japan incident to evaluate whether to order additional inspections, but hadn’t yet reached a conclusion about whether it was warranted.

 After the Okinawa episode, “the FAA reviewed previous inspection records and the engine maintenance history, conducted a metallurgical examination of the fan blade fragment to determine the cause of the fracture, and was evaluating whether to adjust blade inspections,” the agency said Monday night in a statement.